jimpil/cryptohash-clj/README.md

 All random bytes are produced via a global instance of `SecureRandom` which lives in `cryptohash-clj.random/*PRNG*`.
 A convenience macro `with-PRNG` is also provided in the same namespace for easy overriding.
-Note that technically speaking, all hashing implementations accept a custom salt.

 ## Crypto comparison
 Equality comparison is performed in a way that resists timing attacks (see `cryptohash-clj.equality`).